Mental Health Facilities Clay County, MO

 Saint Lukes North Hospital Smithville Campus

 Saint Lukes North Hospital Smithville Campus is a mental health treatment center in Clay County, MO, located at 601 South U. s.
 Highway 169, 64089 zip code area.
 Saint Lukes North Hospital Smithville Campus provides hospital inpatient treatment and telemedicine/telehealth.
-Saint Lukes North Hospital Smithville Campus offers psychotropic medication, activity therapy and cognitive behavioral therapy to young adults and adults.
+Saint Lukes North Hospital Smithville Campus offers couples/family therapy, individual psychotherapy and group therapy to young adults and adults.

 Childrens Center